lastmile-ai/aiconfig/workshops/Stanford/README.md

 ## What are we building?

-We are building an AI teaching assistant app to showcase prompt engineering, prompt routing, function calling, and RAG (retrieval-augmented geneartion).
+We are building an AI teaching assistant app to showcase prompt engineering, prompt routing, function calling, and RAG (retrieval-augmented generation).

 ## Setup Instructions